- Author: Furious

 Paladins can only be played by two races from the Alliance.
-These include humans and dwarves.
-Neither race have very good active racial abilities that are good for retribution paladins, but humans do have a slight edge in offensive power due to Mace Specialization and Sword Specialization.
+These are humans and dwarves.
+Neither race has very good active racial abilities for Retribution Paladins, but humans do have a slight edge in offensive power due to Mace Specialization and Sword Specialization.

 On the other hand, dwarves are a bit tankier because of the use of Stoneform.
 Since neither advantage is very big, it doesn’t matter too much which race you choose.
 If you want to be safer, play a dwarf.
 If you want a little more power, pick a human!
 You can check out all the racial differences here.